-The English name for the country of "Wales" is not native to Wales itself.
-It was named by AngloSaxon settlers in Britain as a way of distinguishing themselves from their Celtic neighbors on the island.
-The word "Wales" has cognates in all of the Germanic languages, yet most of these cognates have nothing to do with the modern country of Wales.
+The English name for the country of ‘Wales’ is not native to Wales itself.
+It actually has origins in a derogatory term given by the AngloSaxons to their Celtic neighbors.
+The word ‘Wales’ has cognates in all of the Germanic languages, yet most of these cognates have nothing to do with the modern country of Wales.
 In general, these cognates are associated with speakers of Romance languages throughout Europe.
+Strange!
 In today's episode, we connect the dots among these various cognates across languages.